 Being the target of harassment, stalking, or abuse from a former spouse, partner, or family member may leave you feeling upset, angry, and unsafe in your own home.
 A restraining order is useful in these situations, but engaging the legal process by yourself can be a formidable task.

-A Cobb County restraining order lawyer can work to obtain adequate safety provision for you and your family.
+A Cobb County restraining order lawyer can work to obtain adequate safety provisions for you and your family.
 You do not have to face getting a restraining order on your own, call our intake team today for advice on how to move forward.

 Atlanta Divorce Law Group